-The California Natural Diversity Database (CNDDB), California Native Plant Society database (CNPS), United States Fish and Wildlife Service (USFWS)/Carlsbad office

-Sensitive Species list, field guides, personal contacts and other methods to ascertain potential for sensitive species on the site (Appendix A).
+The California Natural Diversity Database (CNDDB), California Native Plant Society database (CNPS), United States Fish and Wildlife Service (USFWS)/Carlsbad office Sensitive Species list, field guides, personal contacts and other methods to ascertain potential for sensitive species on the site (Appendix A).

 Under guidelines from Staff Report on Burrowing Owl Mitigation (March, 2012) pedestrian biological surveys (20 meter transects) of the project area and 500 foot buffer zones to document vegetation and animals were conducted by Marie Barrett, Glenna Barrett, biologists and Dani Figueroa, biologist assistant.
-Field Survey Schedules are found in each project report.
-Table 1 below summarized hour in field for each project.
+Field Survey Schedules are found in each Table 1.
+Table 1 below summarized hours in Field.
 These surveys were conducted to develop an inventory of species (plant and animal) present at the time of the surveys, map vegetative communities, if present and ascertain the potential for occurrence of sensitive, endangered or threatened species within the project area and vicinity.